getbannerman/babl/README.md

 A BABL template has to be compiled before it can be used.
 This approach carries several advantages:
 - Many errors can be detected earlier during the development process.
-- Partials are resolved only once, during compilation: zero overhead at runtime.
+- Partials are resolved only once, during compilation: zero overhead at render time.
+- Template fragments which are provably constant are pre-rendered at compilation time.
 - [Code generation [WIP]](https://github.com/getbannerman/babl/pull/21) should bring performances close to handcrafted Ruby code.

 ## Automatic documentation (JSON schema)

-BABL can automatically document its template by exporting a JSON-Schema description.
-Combined with optional type-checking assertions, it becomes possible to do some exciting things.
+BABL can automatically document a template by generating a JSON-Schema.
+Combined with optional [type-checking assertions](pages/operators.md#typed), it becomes possible to do some exciting things.

 For instance, it is possible to generate TypeScript interfaces by feeding the exported JSON-Schema to https://github.com/bcherny/json-schema-to-typescript.